Updated: February 21, 2022

 Yes.
 If you’ve been charged with simple possession of narcotics (i.e., not possession for sale or transportation), then you may be eligible for probation.

-An Arizona law known as "Prop 200" provides that, if you have been charged with simple possession of narcotic drugs, you must receive probation as long as this is not your third drug charge.
-This is true even if it is not your first felony offense.
+An Arizona law known as “Prop 200” provides that, if you have been charged with simple possession of narcotic drugs, you must receive probation as long as this is not your third drug conviction.

 What is “Diversion”?
 Can I Get My Case Dismissed?